Salus Populi Romani

 The phrase Salus Populi Romani goes back to the legal system and pagan rituals of the ancient Roman Republic.
-After the legalisation of Christianity by Emperor Constantine the Great through the Edict of Milan in 313 AD, the phrase was sanctioned as a Marian title for the Blessed Virgin Mary.
+After the legalisation of Christianity by Emperor Constantine the Great through the Edict of Milan in 313 A.D., the phrase was sanctioned as a Marian title for the Blessed Virgin Mary.

-History
+Historicity

+According to the Roman historian Titus Livius, the original title originated from the imperial permission granted to the Praetorian guards to worship a goddess under a title Salus Populi Publica Romani depicted as a young woman enthroned with a serpent.
+This pagan cult was later abolished by Emperor Theodosius I during the Edict of Thessalonica.

 The image is held to have arrived from Crete in the year 590 AD during the Pontificate of Pope Gregory the Great, who welcomed the image in person on its arrival borne with a floral boat from the Tiber river.

-For centuries it was placed above the door to the baptistery chapel of the Basilica of Santa Maria Maggiore (considered the third of the Roman patriarchal basilicas) where in the year 1240 it began to be called Regina Caeli (English: "Queen of Heaven") in an official document.
-Later it was moved to the nave, and from the 13th century it was preserved in a marble tabernacle.
-Since 1613 it has been located in the altar tabernacle of the Cappella Paolina that was built specifically for it, later known to English-speaking pilgrims as the Lady Chapel.
+For centuries, the image was placed above the door to the baptistery chapel of the Basilica of Santa Maria Maggiore (considered the third of the Roman patriarchal basilicas) where in the year 1240 it began to be called Regina Caeli (English: "Queen of Heaven") in an official document.
+Later it was moved to the nave, and from the 13th century it was preserved in a marble church tabernacle.

+In 1566, Pope Pius V put an end to certain parts of the Marian procession of the Assumption of the Virgin, due to the unruly crowds that were thought to reduce the piety of the procession, but nevertheless the portrait itself continued to have a noteworthy function in Catholicism.

+Since 1613, it has been located in the altar tabernacle of the Cappella Paolina that was built specifically for it, later known to English-speaking pilgrims as the Lady Chapel.
 The church and its Marian shrine are under the special patronage of the popes.

 From at least the 15th century, it was honored as a miraculous image, and it was later used by the Jesuit Order in particular to foster devotion to the Mother of God through the Sodality of Our Lady movement.

 The image is one of the so-called "Luke images" believed to have been painted from real life by Saint Luke himself.
 According to the legend:

-The Roman Breviary states, "After the Council of Ephesus (431) in which the Mother of Jesus was acclaimed as Mother of God, Pope Sixtus III erected at Rome on the Esquiline Hill, a basilica dedicated to the honor of the Holy Mother of God.
-It was afterward called Saint Mary Major and it is the oldest church in the West dedicated to the honor of the Blessed Virgin Mary."